A Day in the Life of a Surgical Tech

 The operating room isn’t just for doctors and nurses.

 Surgical assistants, also called surgical and operating room technicians, are critical members of the healthcare team, working closely under the supervision of surgeons to assist on life-saving surgical procedures.

-We talked with Stephanie Allen, a surgical technology instructor at Herzing University, about how she got started as a surgical technologist and what students need to know about working in the operating room.
+We talked with Stephanie Allen, a surgical technician in the New Orleans area, about how she got started as a surgical technologist and what students need to know about working in the operating room.

 Why did you decide to become a surgical tech?
 How did you get started in your career?